MikeSemicolonD/Polybius_Arcade_Fan_Game/README.md

 # Polybius Arcade Fan Game

 ## Description:
-  A working Polybius Arcade game you can virutally walk up to and play.
+  A working Polybius Arcade Cabinet you can virutally walk up to and play.
 (Works with Unity 2018.2.0f2)

 ## Implementation Directions:
   You should be able to launch the project, go into 'SampleScene' and have it all work.